Victor Trumper: Famous photograph

+George Beldam's image of Trumper (see right) leaping out to drive, arguably the most famous of all cricketing photographs, has been described as a "classic picture", and as the "essence" of the Golden Age of batting.

+Health issues

+In the mid-1900s, Trumper's health declined to the point where he missed the 1908/09 season due to illness.

+Record 8th wicket partnership

+Trumper's innings of 293, for an Australian XI against Canterbury at Lancaster Park in 1913–14, was scored in a little over three hours.
+It was made in partnership with Arthur Sims (184 not out), and their stand of 433 remains the world record for the eighth wicket in first-class cricket.
+Trumper's innings remains the highest score by a number nine batsman.

+Business

 In August 1904, Trumper, with Hanson Carter, opened a sports store in Market Street, Sydney.
-Trumper's health during this period declined to the point where he missed the 1908/09 season due to illness.
-In 1912 Trumper opened "Victor Trumper and Dodge Ltd.", a sports and mercery store in George Street, Sydney.
+In 1909, with other associates, he opened a sports and mercery store in George Street, Sydney which, in 1912, became Victor Trumper and Dodge Ltd.

-Some notable highlights of Trumper's career include scoring 292 against Tasmania, including a century before lunch (1908); scoring 100 in 58 minutes against Victoria (1906); 201 against South Australia (1913).
-His innings of 293 for an Australian XI against Canterbury (1914), scored in a little over three hours, was made in partnership with Arthur Sims (184 not out), and their stand of 433 still remains the record for the eighth wicket in first-class cricket, and Trumper's innings remains the highest score by a number nine batsman.
-His last 68 first-class innings, from 1910 to 1914, gave him an average of 60.
-His ability as a batsman, however, cannot be valued by averages or the number of runs scored.
-His mastership was shown on bad wickets, for when other batsmen were struggling merely to keep their wickets intact, he was still able to time the ball and execute strokes all round the wicket.

-In February 1913 a match was played for his benefit between New South Wales and the rest of Australia which, with subscriptions, yielded nearly £3000.

-Rugby League
+Rugby league

-Although he is best known for his prowess as a cricketer, Trumper was also a competent rugby player and can lay claim to being the prime mover in the development of rugby league in Australia.
-He hosted meetings at his store during 1907 as discontent amongst players with the game's administration grew louder.
+Although he is best known for his prowess as a cricketer, Trumper was also a competent rugby league player, and could lay claim to being one of the prime movers in the development of rugby league in Australia.

+He hosted meetings at his store during 1907 as players became increasingly discontented about the game's administration.
 On 8 August 1907 at Bateman's Crystal Hotel, George Street, Sydney independent politician Henry Hoyle chaired a meeting of fifty, comprising several leading rugby players and officials.
 The New South Wales Rugby Football League, the body that would go on to conduct the major national rugby league premiership of Australia, was founded and Trumper was elected its first treasurer.